meredith-jones/in-search-of-coffee/README.md

 *a web browser app made by Meredith Jones*

-*This app uses HTML, JavaScript, and CSS, and includes Bootstrap.*
+*This app uses HTML, JavaScript, and CSS, and includes Bootstrap and Google Fonts.*

 ### To use this app:
 1. Click the green 'Clone or download' button on the upper right, and copy the link.